Dfpg Investments LLC Sells 218 Shares of Abbott Laboratories (NYSE:ABT)

 Other institutional investors also recently made changes to their positions in the company.
 Abbot Financial Management Inc. grew its stake in Abbott Laboratories by 0.8% in the second quarter.
 Abbot Financial Management Inc. now owns 12,986 shares of the healthcare product maker’s stock valued at $1,187,000 after purchasing an additional 100 shares in the last quarter.
 Providence Wealth Advisors LLC grew its stake in Abbott Laboratories by 3.4% in the second quarter.
 Providence Wealth Advisors LLC now owns 3,020 shares of the healthcare product maker’s stock valued at $276,000 after purchasing an additional 100 shares in the last quarter.
 Private Asset Management Inc. grew its stake in Abbott Laboratories by 1.1% in the third quarter.
 Private Asset Management Inc. now owns 8,996 shares of the healthcare product maker’s stock valued at $979,000 after purchasing an additional 100 shares in the last quarter.
 Acropolis Investment Management LLC grew its stake in Abbott Laboratories by 2.8% in the third quarter.
 Acropolis Investment Management LLC now owns 3,734 shares of the healthcare product maker’s stock valued at $406,000 after purchasing an additional 101 shares in the last quarter.
 Finally, Focused Wealth Management Inc grew its stake in Abbott Laboratories by 12.1% in the second quarter.
 Focused Wealth Management Inc now owns 947 shares of the healthcare product maker’s stock valued at $87,000 after purchasing an additional 102 shares in the last quarter.
 73.09% of the stock is owned by hedge funds and other institutional investors.

-Abbott Laboratories (NYSE:ABT) last released its quarterly earnings results on Thursday, July 16th.
-The healthcare product maker reported $0.57 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.42 by $0.15.
-The business had revenue of $7.33 billion during the quarter, compared to analysts’ expectations of $6.85 billion.
+Abbott Laboratories (NYSE:ABT) last announced its quarterly earnings data on Thursday, July 16th.
+The healthcare product maker reported $0.57 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.42 by $0.15.
+The firm had revenue of $7.33 billion during the quarter, compared to analysts’ expectations of $6.85 billion.
 Abbott Laboratories had a return on equity of 17.34% and a net margin of 9.89%.
-The firm’s revenue for the quarter was down 8.2% compared to the same quarter last year.
-During the same period last year, the firm posted $0.82 EPS.
+The company’s quarterly revenue was down 8.2% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $0.82 EPS.
 As a group, sell-side analysts forecast that Abbott Laboratories will post 3.3 EPS for the current year.

 The business also recently disclosed a quarterly dividend, which will be paid on Monday, November 16th.
 Shareholders of record on Thursday, October 15th will be issued a $0.36 dividend.
 The ex-dividend date of this dividend is Wednesday, October 14th.
 This represents a $1.44 annualized dividend and a yield of 1.33%.
 Abbott Laboratories’s dividend payout ratio is presently 44.44%.